If you’ve found yourself tossing and turning at bedtime lately, you’re certainly not alone.

-This is all completely understandable and we’re all responding to this crisis in different ways.
-However, as we adjust to our new stay-at-home realities and try to stay healthy in a time of Covid-19, improving our sleep patterns will offer protective and lasting wellbeing benefits.
+This is all completely understandable and we’re all responding to these rolling crises in different ways.
+However, improving our sleep patterns will offer protective and lasting wellbeing benefits.

 Sleep is very important to our physical health, and a good night’s sleep will give a great boost to our immune system.

 In fact, getting between 7 – 9 hours helps us to:

 Stressful events can impact our sleep, therefore practicing and maintaining healthy sleep habits or ‘hygiene’ can be of great benefit to us.

 There is no doubt that anxiety, concerns and mental health difficulties may increase during these times.
 However, we should also remember that there are small and achievable things we can to do maintain and enhance our mental health and wellbeing.
 There are clear action steps that you can take to improve your sleep and boost your health and your mood.